-In-person students may participate in supervised after-school activities, run by a KUSD staff member, with a safety plan approved by the building principal.
-This includes activities such as athletics, clubs, dances/socials, student government, etc. These activities are voluntary.
+In-person students may participate in supervised after-school activities, run by a KUSD staff member, with a safety plan approved by the building principal/designee.
+This includes activities such as athletics, clubs, dances/socials, student government, etc. Additionally, small group family education programs may be held starting Sept.
+1, 2021.
+These activities are voluntary.
 No outside KUSD organization will be allowed to run an after school activity.